dj505/Pad-Light-Kit/README.md

 \~\~ Required for new-style pads (CX/TX and newer)

 All **SMD 0402** parts use hand-solder footprints in just in case, however if you do not own a reflow oven or hot air soldering station, please consider using an assembly service available through companies like PCBWay or JLCPCB for a better and more realiable end result.
 It does cost extra, but will be far less time consuming and far more reliable than soldering hundreds of components by hand.

+# Bill of Materials (Power PCB)
+This is a work-in-progress part.
+//TODO

 # Very Important Notes
 ### This kit will require a dedicated power supply and there's no safe way around that.